supriyatskumar/Semi-Supervised-Distracted-Driver-Detection/README.md

 Accuracy

 ## Result
 This project successfully builds a Semi-supervised GAN based model to classify distracted driver images into 10 classes, using just 15000 labeled images and 40000 unlabeled images.
-The experimental results show that Semi-supervised approach yields an evaluation accuracy of 94.7%.
+The experimental results show that Semi-supervised approach yields an evaluation accuracy of 94.7%. accuracy